mountEvarus/android-config/README.md

 # android-config

-Shared build configuration for the personal-OS Android apps.
+Shared build configuration for the Android apps.
 Sibling to [go-config](https://github.com/mountEvarus/go-config) and [js-config](https://github.com/mountEvarus/js-config), consumed the same way: as a git submodule under `packages/`.